jahidul-arafat/RUST_ARCHITECT/research_market_user_loop_algo/README.md

-# Title: Simulation and Analysis of User Behavior and Resource Management in Response to Power Oversubscription in Data Centers for HPC System
+# Title: Modeling, Simulation and Analysis of User Behavior and Resource Management in Response to Power Oversubscription in Data Centers for HPC System

 # 1. Introduction
 The research involves an algorithm that manages power oversubscription in a data center.
 The program simulates how users adjust their resource usage and bid amounts when system power consumption exceeds system demand.